-Harmoni is one of the technologies that insights teams are equipping themselves with to help differentiate themselves in a business by delivering quality insights at pace.
-A cloud-based software platform, Harmoni is purpose-built for market research data-from data processing through to analysis, reporting, visualization, dashboards, distribution, and data alerts.
+Infotools Harmoni is one of the technologies that insights teams are equipping themselves with to help differentiate themselves in business by delivering quality insights at pace.
+A cloud-based software platform, Infotools Harmoni is purposebuilt for market research data-from data processing through to analysis, reporting, visualization, dashboards, distribution, and data alerts.

-With Harmoni you can:
+With Infotools Harmoni you can:

-Increase productivity
+Increase productivity.
 Spend less time processing data, and more time analyzing it.
-Harmoni uses automation to make your job easier.
+Our platform uses automation to make your job easier.

-Deliver real value

-With Harmoni, it's easy to provide valuable, actionable insights to stakeholders.
+Deliver real value.
+It's easy to provide valuable, actionable insights to stakeholders.

-Rely on many levels of support
+Rely on many levels of support.
 From our excellent Customer Services Team to our extensive Knowledge Base, a searchable site full of video tutorials and helpful "How to" tips.